magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.IMLRequest.md

 ---
 title: IMLRequest
-summary: always inherit from this.
+summary: always inherit from this

 ---